Your IP:Unknown

 • Running multiple operating systems.
 The most common virtual machine use is to have several functional operating systems on a single device.
 For example, you can have a Linux computer and install Windows and macOS on the virtual machine to run software incompatible with Linux.
 Operating systems don’t have to be different – you could have different versions of Windows on your Windows machine to run legacy software or games.

 • Developing and testing software.
-Developers can create isolated virtual machines to build, test, and debug applications without impacting the main infrastructure.
+Developers can use desktop virtualization to create isolated virtual machines for building, testing, and debugging applications without impacting the main infrastructure.
 A virtual machine can take system snapshots anytime, enabling easy rollback and version control for testing scenarios.

 • Cloud computing.
 Many cloud service providers offer virtual machines as a part of their infrastructure-as-a-service offerings.
 Businesses can manage VMs in the cloud, allowing them to scale their infrastructure without the upfront investment in physical hardware.